-Beneath the Surface: Biases in Guilt and Punishment Judgments Based on Attractiveness, Ethnicity, and Gender
+Abstract

-This study examined in an integrative manner the influence of attractiveness, ethnic origin, and gender on perceived guilt and punishment severity in judicial decisions.
-183 students assessed guilt and punishment based on facial images of offenders with varying characteristics.
-Asians were rated guiltier than whites or dark-skinned individuals, with attractive Asians deemed guiltier regardless of gender.
-For whites and dark-skinned individuals, attractiveness correlated with guilt only for women.
-Attractive individuals, especially women and whites, received harsher punishments.
+This study examines in an integrative manner the influence of attractiveness, ethnic origin, and gender on perceived guilt and punishment severity in judicial decisions.
+A sample of 183 students assessed guilt and punishment based on facial images of offenders with varying characteristics.
+Asians were rated guiltier than White or dark-skinned individuals, with attractive Asians deemed guiltier regardless of gender.
+For White and dark-skinned individuals, attractiveness correlated with guilt only for women.
+Attractive individuals, especially women and Whites, received harsher punishments.
 Men were attributed more guilt and received harsher punishments than women overall.
-Among the variables -- attractiveness, Ethnicity, and gender -- it was found that the level of attractiveness of the offender received the highest relative weight.
+Among the variables — attractiveness, ethnicity, and gender —the offender’s level of attractiveness received the highest relative weight.
 The research highlights how non-offense-related characteristics can influence judicial perceptions, raising questions about potential biases in the justice system.
 These findings have implications for understanding and addressing unconscious biases in legal decision-making processes, emphasizing the need for awareness and mitigation strategies.

-Keywords: Attractiveness, Gender, Ethnicity, Attribution of Guilt, Appropriate Punishment
+Keywords: attractiveness, gender, ethnicity, attribution of guilt, appropriate punishment

-Introduction
+Beneath the Surface: Biases in Guilt and Punishment Judgments Based on Attractiveness, Ethnicity, and Gender

-Recognizing the factors that may bias perceptions regarding the degree of guilt of suspects or offenders is crucial in law enforcement and forensic fields.
-This recognition is based on the assumption that people respond differently to the characteristics of others, such as their level of attractiveness, ethnic origin, skin color, or gender (Ahola et al., 2010; Avdija, 2014; Birzer & Birzer, 2006; Farrell, 2015; Kochel et al., 2011; Miller, 2009; Smith & Alpert, 2007; Smith et al., 2006; Tillyer et al., 2008).
+It is crucial in law enforcement and forensic fields to recognize the factors that may bias perceptions regarding the degree of guilt of suspects or offenders.
+Such recognition assumes that people respond differently to the characteristics of others, such as their level of attractiveness, ethnic origin, skin color, or gender (Ahola et al., 2010; Avdija, 2014; Birzer & Birzer, 2006; Farrell, 2015; Kochel et al., 2011; Miller, 2009; Smith & Alpert, 2007; Smith et al., 2006; Tillyer et al., 2008).

 As a society, we attribute traits, attitudes, and behaviors to others based on their physical appearance.
-Individuals whose appearance less conforms to societal standards are likely to enjoy fewer positive opportunities, such as high-paying employment, marriage, and education (Berry, 2019).
-It seems that sensitivity to physical appearance also occurs in the realm of crime and law enforcement.
-Physical appearance can play a role in how a suspect, detainee, and victim are perceived (Ahola et al., 2010; Shechory-Bitton & Zvi, 2016).
-For example, Berry (2019) found that less attractive people are more likely to be arrested, convicted, and receive harsher sentences than others.
+Individuals whose appearance conforms less to societal standards are likely to enjoy fewer positive opportunities, such as high-paying employment, marriage, and education (Berry, 2019).
+Sensitivity to physical appearance also occurs in the realm of crime and law enforcement, and physical appearance can play a role in how a suspect, detainee, and victim are perceived (Ahola et al., 2010; Shechory-Bitton & Zvi, 2016).
+For example, Berry (2019) found that less attractive people are more likely to be arrested and convicted and to receive harsher sentences than others.